Updated June 2014 with latest available data from NESDB (National Economic and Social Development Board) of Thailand

 are not that useful.
 Just compare the trends in different regions, with Bangkok showing the slowest growth.

 The fundamental problem is the way GDP is generated throughout the country.
-Agriculture employs 41% of the labor force (2010) and generates only 12.2 % of GDP.
-This to a large extent, explains the low GDP in the northern and northeastern region of Thailand.
+Agriculture employed 41% of the labor force (2010, sorry no 2012 number) and generated only 11 % of GDP (2012).
+This, to a large extent, explains the low GDP in the northern and northeastern region of Thailand.

-For a substantial overview of the Thai economy (latest report 2010) overall and in the provinces, check out this NESDB file.
-Hopefully the link stays active.
+For a substantial overview of the Thai economy overall and in the provinces, check out this NESDB file.

 More Data : GDP data for all the Regions and Provinces of Thailand